Pedro Porro: Tottenham Hotspur

-On 31 January 2023, the deadline day of the transfer window, Premier League club Tottenham Hotspur announced the signing of Porro on loan from Sporting with an obligation to buy in the summer.
+On 31 January 2023, the deadline day of the transfer window, Premier League club Tottenham Hotspur announced the signing of Porro on loan from Sporting for a loan fee of €5 million, with an obligation to buy in the summer for €40 million.
+In return, Sporting also received 15% of Marcus Edwards' economic rights.

 Porro made his Spurs debut on 11 February, starting in a 4–1 defeat to Leicester City.
 His performance drew criticism from former Spurs manager Tim Sherwood, who described Porro as "so bad it's unbelievable."
-He scored his first goal for the club on 18 March 2023 in a 3–3 away draw at Southampton.
+However, he scored his first goal for the club on 18 March 2023 in a 3–3 away draw at Southampton and went from strength to strength, establishing himself as one of the best right-sided defenders in the league.

+On 5 January 2024, Porro scored the only goal in a 1–0 victory against Burnley in the FA Cup third round.

+On 8 May 2025, Porro scored the final goal in a 2–0 second-leg victory against FK Bodø/Glimt in the 2024–25 UEFA Europa League semi-final to secure a 5–1 aggregate victory, sending Spurs into the final, which Spurs won 1–0.
+For his performances throughout the tournament, Porro was named in the Europa League Team of the Season.

 International career

-Porro earned his first cap for Spain at under-21 level making his debut on 29 March, starting in a friendly against Romania, which Spain won 1–0 win.
-In March 2021, Porro received his first call-up to the Spain national football team for the group stage of the 2022 FIFA World Cup qualification.
-He made his debut on 28 March 2021 in a 2–1 win against Georgia.
-Porro was named in Spain's final squad that finished as runner-up in the 2021 UEFA Nations League Finals in Italy in October, but did not make an appearance.
+In March 2019, Porro received his first call-up for Spain at under-21 level, making his debut on 29 March in a 1–0 friendly victory against Romania.
+In March 2021, he received his first call-up to the Spain national football team for the group stage of the 2022 FIFA World Cup qualification.
+He made his debut on 28 March 2021 in a 2–1 victory against Georgia.